A Novel Neural-symbolic System under Statistical Relational Learning: Our method: NSF-SRL

+As mentioned in the overview of \texttt{NSF-SRL}, concept manipulation includes transductive and inductive concept manipulation methods.
+Consequently, we designed two corresponding approaches, as illustrated in Fig. \ref{concept_maniplation}.
+When the test data intersects with the training data, transductive concept manipulation employs the trained task network to predict results and utilizes probability graphical model to derive the FOLs corresponding to these predictions, providing explanations, as shown in Fig. \ref{concept_maniplation} (a).
+In contrast, when the test data is disjoint from the training data, inductive concept manipulation uses the trained task network to extract data features.
+By introducing new FOLs to generalize the model for addressing new tasks, fuzzy logic reasoning is then applied to deduce the prediction results, as depicted in Fig. \ref{concept_maniplation} (b).

-In Fig. \ref{concept}c, it is worth noting that the training and test sets have overlapping classes such as ``zebra".
-Our learning process involves training on the training dataset and subsequently making predictions on the test set.
-More specifically, the steps of transductive manipulation are: (1) inputting new data and obtaining prediction labels through the trained task network; (2) identifying the nodes in the high-level layer based on the prediction labels; (3) matching the nodes in the high-level layer with the logical rules in the MLN to identify the candidate rules; (4) inputting feature vectors to the concept network, retrieving the scores of the concepts, and then applying probabilistic reasoning (Eq. (\ref{poster})) and fuzzy logic reasoning to obtain the probability score of each rule is true.
-The rules with high scores are selected as the evidence chain, which interprets the prediction labels.
-In this paper, we match the prediction results with the low-level nodes to achieve interpretability.
-If a successful match is achieved, it indicates that the logic rules containing those nodes are triggered, and the corresponding clique composed of those nodes is selected.
-To quantify the likelihood that the candidate rule is true, we calculate the probability using t-norm fuzzy logic \cite{novak2012mathematical}.
-This process enables us to obtain evidence in the form of logic rules that support the reasoning outcomes.
-To enhance interpretability, we select the most prominent piece of evidence based on the posterior probability $P(R\mid \hat{y})$ as follows.
+In the scenario depicted in Fig. \ref{concept_maniplation} (a), the categories of the training set and the test set overlap.
+As illustrated in Fig. \ref{overview}, the training data includes ``zebra", which is also present in the test data.
+The steps of transductive manipulation are as follows: (1) Feedforwarding: input new data and obtain prediction labels and features through the trained task network; (2) Abstracting: derive partial nodes as observed variables in the probabilistic graphical model from the predicted labels; (3) Matching: match these partial nodes with first-order logic rules in the Markov logic network to identify candidate rules; (4) Inputting: feed feature vectors into the concept network, retrieve the scores of the concepts, and apply probabilistic reasoning (Eq. (\ref{poster})) and fuzzy logic reasoning to obtain the probability score of each rule being true.
+Rules with high scores are selected as the evidence chain, interpreting the prediction labels.
+In this paper, we match the prediction results with ground atoms of the logic rules to achieve interpretability.
+A successful match indicates that the logic rules containing those ground atoms are triggered, and the corresponding clique composed of those nodes is selected.
+To quantify the likelihood that a candidate rule is true, we calculate the probability using t-norm fuzzy logic \cite{novak2012mathematical}.
+This process allows us to obtain evidence in the form of logic rules supporting the reasoning outcomes.
+To enhance interpretability, we select the most prominent piece of evidence in terms of a specific rule based on the posterior probability $P(r\mid \hat{y})$ as follows:

-where $T_r$ is the candidate logic rule here. $A_i$ represents grounding atom sets in $T_r$ and is a variable in the low-level layer. $\hat y$ represents pseudo-labels.
+where $T_r$ is the candidate rule here.
+Here, $A_i$ is the ground atom sets in $T_r$.